 When students are absent from school, they are responsible for getting their assignments and making up the work.
-The date when make-up work is due will be determined by the teacher based on the content being studied and the length of the student absence.
-Ordinarily, the student will be given two days for each day of absence to complete make-up work.
+The date when make-up work is due will be determined by the teacher based on the content being studied and the length of the student's absence.
+Ordinarily, the student will be given two days for each day of absence to complete make-up work. to complete missed Opportunities work/instruction might include recess, after school time, or completing work at home.
+Although vacations taken during the school year discouraged, AGPS realizes circumstances sometimes require such trips.
+In order to make arrangements for making up missed instruction, work, and assessments. please communicate planned absences prior to the days gone.